JuezFenix/docker-traefik/README.md

 ## ToDo - New Apps Coming

- -TellyTv- IPTV proxy for Plex
+ - TellyTv- IPTV proxy for Plex
  - Plex + plexdrive - Rapejim combo for plex
  - Plex web tools - Unofficial tools for plex
  - Rutorrent - Romancin rutorrent, probably the best one.